-5 Tips to a Successful Music Class
+5 Tips to a Successful Music Lesson

-1. Start at the Right Age
+1. Start at the Right Age.

 The key to success is knowing the right age to start your child, because that right age is unique for each child.
 That right age depends on your childs ability, the desire to learn, and the type of instrument they want to play.